Red Bull's Perez leads final day of F1 testing, Hamilton 2nd - WHIZ News

 Mercedes driver Lewis Hamilton was .36 seconds behind Perez in second but the twitchy W14 again experienced problems with balance and traction.

+“We’re not quite where we want to be but it’s a good platform to start from,” Hamilton said.
+“We don’t know where we will be next week, but we will stay positive.”

-Alfa Romeo’s Valtteri Bottas was .52 behind Perez in third ahead of Ferrari drivers Charles Leclerc — who led after the morning session — and Carlos Sainz Jr. The Ferraris were around .7 seconds off Perez’s pace.
+Alfa Romeo’s Valtteri Bottas was .52 behind Perez in third ahead of Ferrari drivers Charles Leclerc — who led after the morning session — and Carlos Sainz Jr. The Ferraris were around .7 seconds off Perez’s pace but showed good reliability.

+“We finished the test without any issues and completed the full run plan,” Leclerc said.

 Perez drove all day and completed 133 laps.
 Bottas racked 131.
 Only Alex Albon did more than them with 136 laps for Williams, while the seven-time F1 champion Hamilton did 65.